 On November 23, 1875, Eben Jordan transferred 166 Marlborough to his son, James Clark Jordan, as trustee for Eben Jordan’s daughter, Julia Maria (Jordan) Dumaresq, the wife of Herbert Dumaresq.
 Herbert and Julia Dumaresq made it their home.
 They had married in June of 1873 and had lived at 51 Chestnut.
 Prior to their marriage, Herbert Dumaresq had lived at 265 Beacon with his brother-in-law and sister, George Wheatland, Jr., and Florence (Dumaresq) Wheatland.

 Herbert Dumaresq was a cotton manufacturer and later became a partner in his father-in-law’s firm, Jordan, Marsh & Company.

 During the 1884-1885 winter season, it was the home of Perkins Bass and his wife, Clara (Foster) Bass.
 He had been an attorney in Chicago and had served as US District Attorney for Northern Illinois during the Lincoln Administration.
 They also maintained a home in Peterborough, New Hampshire.
 By the 1885-1886 season they had moved from 166 Marlborough, and by the 1887-1888 season they were living at 144 Marlborough.

 During the 1885-1886 winter season, 166 Marlborough was the home of Alexander Hamilton Rice and his wife Angerona (Angie) (Erickson) Powell Rice.
 They previously had lived at the Hotel Brunswick (southeast corner of Clarendon and Boylston).
 He was a paper manufacturer and dealer.
 He served as Mayor of Boston in 1856-1857, as a Member of Congress from 1859 to 1867, and as Governor of Massachusetts in 1876-1877.
 By the 1886-1887 season, they had moved back to the Hotel Brunswick and 166 Marlborough was once again the home of Herbert and Julia Dumaresq.

 In the late 1880s and early 1890s, the Dumaresqs were living elsewhere once again.

-During the 1888-1889 winter season, 166 Marlborough was the home of real estate broker Thomas Nelson and his wife, Annie (Bigelow) Nelson.
+During the 1888-1889 winter season, 166 Marlborough was the home of real estate broker Thomas Nelson and his wife, Anne Smith (Bigelow) Nelson.
 They previously had lived at 29 Hereford, and by the 1889-1890 season, they had moved to 251 Commonwealth.

 166 Marlborough was not listed in the 1890 Blue Book.